 You should register your company name as a domain, preferably with a “.com” extension.
 Check any domain register provider for domain name availability.
 Your domain name may or may not include your corporate identifier.
 Meaning that if your company name is “Best Project Managers, Corp” you would seek to register “www.bestprojectmanagerscorp.com” or alternatively “www.bestprojectmanagers.com” for this purpose.

 This doesn’t have to be the primary domain name that your company uses for business.
 Following the example above, you may be using an alternative domain name, however it is important that the name you are going to build credit under is registered to you.

-Make sure you have a business listing in the Superpages business directory.
+Make sure you have a business listing with Google.
 If you don’t, you can create one for free.
 This takes just minutes and doesn’t cost anything.
 You can create an account and add your business to the directory by following the link below.
 If you find your business, check to ensure the information is updated with your current contact and location details.

 Name Conflict Solution